 In order for a student to work as an intern for a third party (sponsor) at an off campus site and be paid through the University, a Master Internship Affiliation Agreement (MIAA) signed by the sponsor and by an authorized University official must be on file in the Sponsored Programs Administration office.
-This master agreement contains the legally required basic terms and conditions for this arrangement and will be negotiated by Sponsored Programs Administration (SPA).
+This master agreement contains the legally required basic terms and conditions for this arrangement and will be negotiated by Office of Sponsored Programs (OSP).
 Please contact Angela Fair at 678-0880 to determine if an MIAA for a particular sponsor already exists or to request a MIAA for a new sponsor.

 The selection of the appropriate category will depend on the individual situation and in light of the following guidelines.

 - In order to be appointed as a graduate assistant, the internship period should encompass one or more academic semesters; appointment as a student assistant can cover any time period.

 - Graduate assistants are normally limited to 20 hours/week; student assistants may work up to 40 hours per week.